dave-code-ruiz/nipca/README.md

 # nipca

 Home Assistant custom component for NIPCA-compatible cameras.
+I only use and update @yottatsa code https://github.com/yottatsa/hass_nipca and use for my dlink camera.

 Usage
 =====